abridgel-zz/katacoda-scenario/contrast-demo/juice-shop/intro.md

 In this lab we will:

-1. Clone and build the webgoat application
+1. Clone and build the juice-shop application
-2. Download the Contrast Security Java Agent
+2. Download the Contrast Security Node Agent
 2. Set up the contrast_security.yaml file for configuration
-4. Instrument the webgoat application with the Contrast Java Agent
+4. Instrument the juice-shop application with the Contrast Node Agent
+5. Trigger a SQL Injection Vuln
+6. Remediate SQL Injection Vuln